Tom Cable

-Thomas Lee Cable Jr. (born November 26, 1964) is an American football coach who last was the offensive line coach for the Las Vegas Raiders of the National Football League (NFL).
-He previously served as the Seattle Seahawks assistant head coach and offensive line coach.
-The Seahawks would win Super Bowl XLVIII over the Denver Broncos.
+Thomas Lee Cable Jr. (born November 26, 1964) is an American football coach for the Houston Gamblers of the United Football League (UFL).
+He served with four National Football League (NFL) franchises between the 2006 and 2021 seasons.

-Cable played college football at the University of Idaho and was on the replacement team for the Indianapolis Colts during the 1987 NFL players' strike.
-After being an assistant coach for several college football teams, as well as head coach at Idaho, Cable became an offensive line coach for the Atlanta Falcons and Oakland Raiders of the NFL before serving as head coach for the Raiders from 2008 to 2010.
+Cable played college football for the Idaho Vandals and was on the replacement team for the Indianapolis Colts during the 1987 NFL players' strike.
+After being an assistant coach for several college football teams, as well as head coach at Idaho, Cable became an offensive line coach for the Atlanta Falcons and Oakland Raiders of the NFL, before serving as head coach for the Raiders from 2008 to 2010.
+He was the assistant head coach and offensive line coach of the Seattle Seahawks, where the franchise made to it two Super Bowls, winning Super Bowl XLVIII.
+Cable returned to the Raiders a second time, serving as the offensive line coach from 2018 to 2021.

 Early life

 Born in Merced, California, Cable played high school football in Snohomish, Washington, northeast of Seattle.
 He graduated from Snohomish High School in 1982 and accepted an athletic scholarship to the University of Idaho from first-time head coach Dennis Erickson.

-Cable played on the offensive line for the Vandals for head coaches Erickson and Keith Gilbertson, blocking for quarterback Scott Linehan.
+Cable played on the offensive line for the Vandals under head coaches Erickson and Keith Gilbertson, blocking for quarterback Scott Linehan.
 Idaho won the Big Sky title in 1985 and advanced to the Division I-AA playoffs in 1985 and 1986.
 He was a member of the Indianapolis Colts' strike replacement team in 1987, but did not play in the two games he was on the team's active roster.